lsodiogo/fancy-a-trip-front-end/README.md

 # FANCY A TRIP
+## Diogo Lima

-This is the project for the first front-end part of the full stack web development course.
+This is the project for the first half of the full stack web development course: **front-end**.
 The goal for this project is to build a Travel Blog with **HTML**, **CSS**, and **JavaScript** / **React**.

 Various features will be added as the project develops.